labsyspharm/vae-paper/README.md

 ---

 ## Downloading input data files
  To re-run the Jupyter notebooks, [input data](s3://lsp-public-data/baker-2025-vae/) must first be downloaded from our public Amazon S3 bucket.
-This can be done by running the `download.py` script located the `src` folder.
+This can be done by running the `download.py` script located in the `src` folder.
 In addition to the required input data, this script will also download a folder containing precomputed output files as a reference (`output_reference`):
 ```bash
 # from the top level directory
 python src/download.py